-- 1. Select Enable.
+- 1. In the Lost Network Connections section, select Enable.
 By default, Enable is not checked. - 2.
 Click Save.

-To start recording
+To start recording if the network connection is lost

 - 1. In the Recording section, select the Record on Edge checkbox.
 By default, it is not checked. - 2.
 Click Save.